khandelwal/dhsnext/_project_summaries/02_agileenterprise.md

 image_description: An icon representing agile within the enterprise
 ---

-Extending lean and agile thinking to DHS programs by re-engineering how great ideas become great solutions for the mission.
+Extending lean and agile thinking to the enterprise to reengineer how great ideas become great solutions for the mission.